 If you do have any pre-existing conditions, talk to a licensed broker and let them find an option for you.

-• Strategic timing: The only way to avoid pre-existing condition exclusions is buying health insurance before you develop any conditions.
-Secure total coverage while healthy, then maintain guaranteed renewable policies throughout your life.
-Waiting until you need coverage often means paying more or facing exclusions for the conditions you need coverage for.
+- Strategic timing: The only way to avoid pre-existing condition exclusions is to buy health insurance before you develop any conditions.
+Secure full coverage while healthy, then maintain guaranteed renewable policies throughout your life.
+Waiting until you need coverage often means paying more or facing exclusions for the very conditions you need covered.
+Expat communities consistently flag this as the most common and costly mistake: many people assume their conditions will be covered, only to face a denial at claim time.
+Treat the application like a contract and disclose everything, including old sports injuries and brief courses of medication.

-Handling pre-existing conditions varies between insurers and underwriting types.
-This means you have to choose carefully for your long-term healthcare security abroad.
-But with all that said, in the next section you’ll find out how you can narrow down your choices for expat health insurance.
+Handling pre-existing conditions varies between insurers and underwriting types, which means you have to choose carefully for your long-term healthcare security abroad.
+In the next section you’ll find out how to narrow down your choices for expat health insurance.

 Choosing the Right Health Insurance Plan for Your Life Abroad